LogtalkDotOrg/logtalk3/adapters/NOTES.md

 must either install Logtalk on on a location where you have write access or perform the first run of the integration scripts from an admin account.

+Due to the long release cycle of XSB, you may need to use its development version if the recommended version is not yet available as a stable release.

 Know issue in XSB 3.4.1: this version doesn't support static multifile predicates.
 This limitation may be fixed in later versions.